 I hope you enjoy it and find something of interest.

-** I am a professional writer and photographer, and live next to the moors in a small market town in Yorkshire.
+** I am a professional photographer, and live next to the moors in a small market town in Yorkshire.
+I shoot exclusively with Olympus Pro bodies and lenses and use Cokin Nuances Extreme filters.
+Post processing is done in Lightroom and Photoshop with the occasional use of RayaPro Luminosity masks.